To lose weight, you need to eat fewer calories than you burn.

 This might sound a little awkward, but if you're prone to eating quickly, eating with your non-dominant hand could be helpful.

-Eating with the "wrong" hand will slow you down, so you eat less.
+It will slow you down so you eat less.

 Eating more protein is considered a useful tool for weight loss and maintenance.

 One reason for this is that protein can fill you up more than other nutrients, and feeling full can stop you from overeating.

 To get these benefits, try including a high-protein food with most of your meals ().

 When you're hungry, it's tempting to reach for the pre-dinner nibbles at a restaurant.